gitkraken/vscode-gitlens/README.md

 ## 8.4 &mdash; June 2018
 - Adds completely revamped heatmap annotations
   ![cold heatmap](https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/cl-heatmap-cold.png)
-  - The indicator's, now customizable, color will either be hot or cold based on the age of the most recent change (cold after 90 days by default) &mdash; closes [#419](https://github.com/eamodio/vscode-gitlens/issues/419)
+  - The indicator's color, now customizable, will either be hot or cold based on the age of the most recent change (cold after 90 days by default) &mdash; closes [#419](https://github.com/eamodio/vscode-gitlens/issues/419)
   - The indicator's brightness ranges from bright (newer) to dim (older) based on the relative age, which is calculated from the median age of all the changes in the file
   - Adds `gitlens.heatmap.ageThreshold` setting to specify the age of the most recent change (in days) after which the gutter heatmap annotations will be cold rather than hot (i.e. will use `gitlens.heatmap.coldColor` instead of `gitlens.heatmap.hotColor`)
   - Adds `gitlens.heatmap.coldColor` setting to specify the base color of the gutter heatmap annotations when the most recent change is older (cold) than the `gitlens.heatmap.ageThreshold` setting